-This appendix details appropriations, transfers, net appropriations, obligations, and expenditures connected with VA's use of supplemental funding it received through the CARES Act and Families First Coronavirus Response Act (FFRCA).
-(See Appendix II for how VA used its additional supplemental funding connected with the American Rescue Plan Act (ARPA) of 2021.)
+This appendix details appropriations, transfers, obligations, and expenditures of COVID-19 supplemental funding VA received through the CARES Act and Families First Coronavirus Response Act (FFCRA).
+(See Appendix II for how VA used its additional supplemental funding connected with the American Rescue Plan Act of 2021 (ARPA).)

-The Veterans Health Administration (VHA), the Office of Information Technology (OIT), and the Veterans Benefits Administration (VBA)-the three VA components that received the majority of VA's supplemental funding under the CARES Act and FFCRA-were responsible for 98.0 percent of the total \$19.35 billion in obligations of this funding.
+The Veterans Health Administration (VHA), the Office of Information Technology (OIT), and the Veterans Benefits Administration (VBA)-the three VA components that received the majority of VA's COVID-19 supplemental funding under the CARES Act and FFCRA-were responsible for 98.0 percent of the total \$19.30 billion in obligations of this funding.
 Together, all three VA components expended roughly 97.6 percent of this obligated CARES Act and FFCRA funding as of September 30, 2023.

-VA has the authority to transfer funds between its four appropriation accounts under certain circumstances.
-In response to the changing program needs during the COVID-19 pandemic, the Veterans Health Administration (VHA) transferred over \$6.44 billion from its Medical Services account to other VHA accounts, including Medical Community Care, Medical Support and Compliance, and Medical Facilities, as well as to the Veterans Benefits Administration and other VA components.
+VA has the authority to transfer funds between its appropriation accounts under certain circumstances.
+In response to the changing program needs during the COVID-19 pandemic, VHA transferred over \$6.44 billion from its Medical Services account to other VHA accounts, including Medical Community Care, Medical Support and Compliance, and Medical Facilities, as well as to VBA and other VA components.
 See table 1 for more information about CARES Act appropriations, transfers, net appropriations, obligations, expenditures, and the percent of appropriations expended.